AdobeDocs/cloudmanager-api-docs/create-api-integration.md

 ## Creating an API Integration

-To work with the Cloud Manager API on the Adobe I/O Console, you need to have System Admin rights for your organization.
+To work with the Cloud Manager API on the Adobe I/O Console, you need to have the System Administrator role for your organization.
 When you receive notification of these rights, click the **Get Started** button in the message to access services.

 All requests to the Cloud Manager API must be authenticated using an access token retrieved using a JSON Web Token (JWT).
 The [Adobe I/O JWT Quickstart](https://www.adobe.io/authentication/auth-methods.html#!adobeio/adobeio-documentation/master/auth/JWTAuthenticationQuickStart.md) provides a guide to creating the certificate files necessary to set up the integration as well as instructions for how to generate your first access token.
 The [Creating a JSON Web Token](https://www.adobe.io/apis/cloudplatform/console/authentication/createjwt.html) page has more detailed reference information on the specific content of the JWT.